Digital Learning –

 4. Employee Onboarding

 When a new employee is hired, it is extremely tough for the individual to get used to a whole new environment and feel confident at work.
-Only basic compliance training doesn’t work, their onboarding needs to have multiple layers to be effective.
+Only basic compliance training is not the solution, their onboarding needs to have multiple layers to be effective.
 Digital learning helps the employee have a successful onboarding because of the variety of issues it solves.
-The most important problem lies with remote employee onboarding, and that is easily sorted with the help of digital learning.
-When the employees receive a personalized onboarding experience that is interactive as well, they tend to become confident and productive in less time, enhancing the training ROI for the organizations.
+The most important problem lies with remote employee onboarding, and that becomes seamless with the help of digital learning.
+When the employees receive an interactive and personalized onboarding experience, they tend to become confident and productive in less time, enhancing the training ROI for the organizations.

 Digital learning saves a lot of time, money, and effort for organizations, as employees can access their training on the go.
 Apps like Trello and Whatfix can track their daily deliverables and facilitate self-paced training.
-Learning analytics can be effectively used to generate personalized reports of the employees, and thus their performance can be tracked, and organizations can figure out the plus and minus points of their employees individually.
+Learning analytics can be effectively used to generate personalized reports of the employees, and thus their performance can be tracked, and organizations can work on their employee’s requirements individually.

 5. Sales Training

-Sales employees are not present at the job premises most of the time because they are field employees, who are either making a sale or discussing future campaigns.
-They require training that can be accessed remotely whenever they want, and digital learning makes it all possible.
-Their digital learning courses can be made accessible offline, whether they are external resources, product videos, infographics, and image slides as a digital manual, or an audio clip of their sales pitch, for quick knowledge retention.
-The training modules made especially for the sales team are advised to have a mobile-first design because sales professionals can’t carry laptops everywhere.
+Given the nature of their job, the sales personnel are always on the go.
+What they need is training that can be accessed remotely whenever they want.
+Thanks to digital learning it is possible.
+Digital learning courses can be made accessible offline, whether they are external resources, product videos, infographics, and image slides as a digital manual, or an audio clip of their sales pitch, for quick knowledge retention.
+The training modules made especially for the sales team are advised to have a mobile-first design as it is difficult to carry a system everywhere.

 6. Soft Skills Training

 Creating microlearning assets for on-the-job training and performance support can help them gain these soft skills over time, and help them with information retention.
-Providing a team with an online project will help the employee develop soft skills like teamwork and leadership.
-Virtual classrooms are also a viable option for the employees to interact with their peers and seniors to clear their various doubts or simply attend their virtual training sessions.
-Employees can connect socially through social media platforms or online forums to initiate any sort of strategy or discussion.
-Online workshops can help them improve their specific soft skills as well.
+Virtual classrooms are also a viable option for employees to interact with their peers and learn from each other.
+Employees can connect socially through social media platforms or online forums.
+Online workshops can also be of great help in improving this skill.

 Roadmap for Successful Implementation of Digital Learning